tybottorff/bottorffdocs/notes/literature_notes.md

  - paired colon mucosal biopsy and blood from 13 patients with ICB colitis, 8 healthy controls, 8 with ICB no colitis
  - RNA, TCR, among other data!
  - TCR sharing between periphery and colon
-# Altering beta cell antigen exposure to exhausted CD8 T cells prevents autoimmune diabetes in mice
+# Altering β cell antigen exposure to exhausted CD8 T cells prevents autoimmune diabetes in mice
  - intermediate antigen exposure in mice islets allows T cells to enter exhaution program without becoming functionally exhausted
 # Amino acid similarity accounts for T cell crossreactivity and for "holes" in the T cell repertoire
  - analyze HIV epitope SLFNTVATL (SFL9)